Estacio7u7/ROS-Classes/README.md

 ```
 <remap from="/cmd_vel" to="/turtle1/cmd_vel"/>
 ```
 Let's save, kill the process and repeat the steps 2 and 3.
-Now we can control the arbotix rbx1 robot inside the rviz environment with the teleop_key characteristic from the ROS turtle bot example.
+Now we can control the arbotix rbx1 robot inside the rviz environment with the teleop_key characteristic from the ROS turtle bot example.To be sure, I let you the modified launch file uploaded here.

 **Fourth part: changing parameters inside a command line**